roccohimel/pycal-a/README.md

 - Gain access to developer options

 More feaures will be comming soon!
+# Updates
+Current support for: Beta versions 0 (BR0)
+July 1, 2025:
+  - Released Pycal-A beta version 0.1 (BR0V1)
+  - Currently working on support for Windows
+  - Currently working on Pycal-A beta version 0.2

 # Install support
 Pycal-A beta version 0.1 (BR0V1) is supported on:
 - Debian GNU/Linux 6.0 or newer
 - Debian GNU/Linux 6.0 based distros or newer
 - MacOS 10.13 or newer
 # Install newest version of Pycal-A: For Debian GNU/Linux
+**DO NOT MOVE PYCAL-A OUT OF HOME FOLDER**
 Run this bash script:
 ```
 #!/bin/bash/